OpaceDigitalAgency/smashingappsv2/src/tools/article-smasher/README.md

 1. Edit the `capabilities.export.formats` array in `src/tools/article-smasher/config.ts`
 2. Implement the export functionality in the `exportArticle` function in `ArticleSmasherApp.tsx`
+## SEO Configuration

+ArticleSmasher uses the centralized SEO system defined in `src/utils/seoMaster.ts`.
+This system provides:

+- Meta tags for the main ArticleSmasher page
+- Meta tags for each use case page (Blog Post, SEO Article, Academic Paper, News Article)
+- Structured data for search engines
+- Open Graph tags for social sharing

+The SEO configuration is no longer managed through the `metaTags` section in the config file, but instead through the centralized `seoMaster.ts` file.
+This ensures consistency across the platform and simplifies SEO management.

 ## Future Enhancements